SreyaSrinidhi/Nuisance-Variable-Reintroduction-Study/Project/sks190_Project_Report.md

 ---

+For full reproducibility, all minimal embeddings used in decoder experiments are provided as downloadable artifacts in the project [README](../Project/README.md).
+These can also be regenerated using the provided SAL encoder script.

 ### 3.2.2 Quantitative Results

 To evaluate whether each decoder truly uses the nuisance variable $g$, I compare four quantities for two views $i$ and $j$ of the same scene: